ricardorompar/hcp-terraform-demo-azure/README.md

 For creating the modules in the private registry you will need the predefined modules in GitHub like [this](https://github.com/tf-demos).
 Reach out to me to request access to the org so that you can access.

+You may also create your own modules that you can clone from [these repositories](https://github.com/orgs/tf-demos/repositories) and change the `identifier` value in the modules definition in the [`modules.tf`](./config-hcp-terraform/modules.tf) file.

-> ⚠️ Note: the Terraform files in the `config-hcp-terraform` will create an organization in HCP Terraform created `unique-demo-org` by default.
+> ⚠️ Note: the Terraform files in the `config-hcp-terraform` will create an organization in HCP Terraform called `unique-demo-org` by default.
 > If you wish to change that name you can do so in the [`variables.tf`](./config-hcp-terraform/variables.tf) file.
 >
 >Bear in mind, however, that this name is also used for the `terraform` block and ALL the module sources in the `modules-demo` configurations.
 You would need to change every line that contains 'unique-demo-org'.